butaixianran/DazToBlender/README.md

 **This fork did some really good updates, it comes with 14 new features and 3 bug fixing, give it a try.**

-**This updated version allow you to export Daz model from Blender with all textures correctly.
+**It will export Daz model from Blender with all textures correctly.
 Then, you can use Blender as a Daz Bridge for all 3D tools.
 So you do not need any other bridge any more.**

 #### Version
 2.20.5